 Double hex is also a 12-point design but the corners are 120 degrees, not 90 degrees as with the triple square.
 Standard hex wrenches are said to be compatible though one might expect a lower torque limit before something starts to deform.
 There is some confusion whether "XZN" refers to triple square (which is what Wikipedia is claiming) or double hex (which is the claim on http://myplace.frontier.com/~janvdb/vw/Body/NUT_BOLT.TXT.
 Based on appearance and the equivalence of a six-sided tool, I tend to believe XZN is double hex.

 Shown above is a VW transaxle drain plug, which is also a tamper-resistant style, and a corresponding tool.
 These are sometimes described as 16mm, sometimes as 17mm; it is not clear if these are the same or if there are really two sizes.
 According to eBay seller "zdmak" the VW part number was 3357, now called XZN 16.
 Also used on the Porsche Boxster, Audi A4-A6, and VW Passat.
-An appropriately-sized hex driver might work if the pinhole is also correct, and in fact Bugpack makes a 6-sided tool as their model 7029, shown above.
+An appropriately-sized hex driver might work if the pinhole is also correct, and a few VW tool/part vendors make a 6-sided tool as their model 7029, shown above.
 But one might expect a lower torque limit with a 6-sided tool, before something starts to deform, compared to using a 12-sided tool.

-Spline drive is claimed, on Wikipedia, to be distinctly different from triple-square in that spline tips have 60-degree angles while triple-square tips have 90-degree angles.
+Spline drive is described on Wikipedia to be distinctly different from triple-square in that spline tips have 60-degree angles while triple-square tips have 90-degree angles.
 Double hex tips are 120 degrees, so the three are incompatible.
 Spline drives are given by numbers, #5 being one common size.

 Dodecagonal (12 points): bits are for sale as part of certain sets on eBay, with designations like M5, M6, and M8.
 It is not clear if these are triple square, spline, or double hex.

 12-point bolts and nuts are a little weird, and are not really tamper-resistant but here they are anyway.
 The Simi Fastening Systems model VCB205 bolt states "Installed & removed with standard 12 pt. socket wrench" on their web site.
 The main selling points seem to be higher torque and lower profile (if clearance is a problem).